Attractive and motivating working conditions

 Quality of working life and work/life balance

-Orabank is committed to offering a .quality of working life and work/life balance model.
+Orabank is committed to offering a quality of working life and work/life balance model

 There are staff delegates in every one of the banks, serving terms of one to three years, depending on local legislation.
 On the whole, company-union dialogue remains cordial, and conducted through sustained and constructive exchanges.
 Demands relate essentially to remuneration (wages, benefits, staff loans, etc.) and working conditions (space issues on premises, team organisation, etc.).
+In 2018, the mandate of the delegates was renewed in Orabank Mali.
+Most other entities will do so in 2019.